halogenandtoast/oath/README.md

 ## Generators

-If you'd like a good starting point for building an app using Monban, it is suggested to use the [monban generators](https://github.com/halogenandtoast/monban-generators).
+If you'd like a good starting point for building an app using Monban, it is suggested to use the [monban generators]

 ## Usage